 The administrative internship is required for all students in the BYU School Leadership Program.
-The State of Utah also requires the completion of an administrative internship of 450 hours to obtain administrative licensure.
+The State of Utah also requires the successful completion of an administrative internship of a minimum of 450 hours, including all corollary requirements, to obtain administrative licensure.
 The School Leadership Program internship fulfills the practicum requirements for the State of Utah Administrative/ Supervisory credential.